 The Company's shares were successfully listed on GEM of the Stock Exchange on 10 March 2017 (the "Listing Date") by way of share offer.
 After deduction of all related listing expenses and commissions, the net proceeds from listing amounted to approximately HK\$31.5 million.
 As announced by the Company on 20 September 2019, certain unutilised proceeds from the listing would be re-allocated for other purposes.
 Details of the change in the use of proceeds were set out in the announcement of the Company dated 20 September 2019.
-Up to 31 August 2020, the Group has unutilised proceeds from the listing of approximately HK\$3.5 million.
+Up to 31 August 2021, the Group has unutilised proceeds from the listing of approximately HK\$3.5 million.
 A summary of utilised and unutilised proceeds are set out in the table below:

-Revised

-allocation of Approximate Approximate

-unutilised net amount amount

-proceeds as at utilised as at unutilised as at

-Intended use of proceeds 20 September 2019 31 August 2020 31 August 2020

-HK\$' million HK\$' million HK\$' million Notes

-(note i)

-Obtaining additional licences and qualifications 3.5 3.5 ii

-Expansion of existing security

-guarding operating segment 5.0 5.0 -

-Salary payment and purchase of capital assets

-of the major maintenance projects at the

-Hong-Kong-Zhuhai-Macao Bridge

-and the West Kowloon Station 6.5 6.5

-Total 15.0 11.5 3.5 iii
+Intended use of proceeds Revised allocation of unutilised net proceeds as at 20 September 2019 amount utilised as at HK\$' million (note i) HK\$' million HK\$' million Notes Obtaining additional licences and qualifications 3.5 - 3.5 ii Expansion of existing security guarding operating segment 5.0 5.0 - Salary payment and purchase of capital assets of the major maintenance projects at the Hong-Kong-Zhuhai-Macao Bridge and the West Kowloon Station 6.5 6.5 Total 15.0 11.5 3.5 iii

-- (i) As announced in the announcement dated 20 September 2019, the Directors have resolved to change the use of unutilised net proceeds from the share offer. - (ii) The Group is currently in the process of satisfying the minimum working capital and employed capital requirement of "Electrical and Mechanical Installation for Sewage Treatment and Screening Plant" and the unutilised proceeds is intended to be fully utilised within two years. - (iii) The unutilised proceeds as at 31 August 2020 is placed in interest-bearing deposits with licensed banks in Hong Kong.
+- (i) As announced in the announcement dated 20 September 2019, the Directors have resolved to change the use of unutilised net proceeds from the share offer. - (ii) The Group is planning to use the unutilised proceeds to satisfy the minimum working capital and employed capital requirement for the establishment of "Electrical and Mechanical Installation for Sewage Treatment and Screening Plant".
+Since the plan is being delayed, the unutilised proceeds is intended to be fully utilised within three years. - (iii) The unutilised proceeds as at 31 August 2021 is placed in interest-bearing deposits with licensed banks in Hong Kong.